MaelAbgrall/HardwareforAI/README.md

 Feel free to open an issue is there is any mistakes or any questions :)

-**note: I've built more than 10 computers and owned twice as much for lots of usages (HTPC, gaming, ultralight, servers, IOT device, etc), I'm also a huge fan of computer hardware, so I guess this guide is reliable ^^**.

 ## Table of content:
 - [I'm a beginner / I'm a student](./HardwareforAI#im-a-beginner--im-a-student)
 - [Laptop vs Cloud vs Prebuild vs Homemade](./HardwareforAI#laptop-vs-cloud-vs-prebuilt-vs-homemade)